 …and falling apart at the seams.
 So sad.

 To get started, I used my towel soak method to remove the veneer from the drawer fronts.
-Since we were building a new one, I wanted all the faces to be the same.
+Since we are building a new one, I wanted all the faces to be the same.

-Once all that veneer was removed, I had to rebuild the drawers that had been basically torn apart at one point, and haphazardly put back together.
+Once all that veneer is removed, I rebuild the drawers that are basically torn apart, and haphazardly put back together.
 Bottoms falling out, dovetails messed up, and out of square.
 Here’s my hubby and I working hard, as we always do.
-He’s building a custom trunk we offer in my shop, while I repair the dresser.
+He’s building a custom trunk we offer in my online shop, while I repair the dresser.
 Fun times for sure.

 The cabinet of the dresser was my second project.
 Let’s just say a hammer became my best friend.
 I had to beat this thing back together, remove oodles of interior veneer and replace that rotted foot.
 A hot mess, I tell ya!